 Motor may find it hard to work at low voltage levels, causing the compressor and electrical components to strain.
 After some time, low voltage can negatively impact your electrical devices, TVs, fridges, and most importantly, air conditioning systems.

-Low voltage levels, while the compressor will try to start, are problems for it as it does not get enough power to start; hence, it ends up with problems of overheating and wear and tear.
+Low voltage levels, while the compressor tries to start, are a problem for it as it does not get enough power to start; hence, it ends up with problems of overheating, wear, and tear.

 Also Read: What Temperature to Set Air Conditioner in Summer at Night